Welcome to Strength In Numbers!

 This Substack is written by me, G. Elliott Morris, a data-driven journalist and author based in Washington, DC.
 I write about demographics and elections, public opinion polling and democracy, and how people live generally — all from an empirical angle.

 Strength In Numbers shares the same name as my book on polling and democracy.
-It is faster-paced, more newsy, editorial and opinionated when warranted (especially about representation), but generally devoted to a similar set of principles: Above all, that through careful empirical analysis we can approximate more objective truths about politics, political behavior, and the world than we can through punditry; And second, that independent, non-partisan data on public opinion is critical for holding leaders accountable when they stray too far from the will of the average American.
+It is faster-paced, more newsy, editorial, and opinionated when warranted (especially about representation), but generally devoted to a similar set of principles: Above all, that through careful empirical analysis, we can approximate more objective truths about politics, political behavior, and the world than we can through punditry; And second, that independent, unbiased data on public opinion is critical for holding leaders accountable when they stray too far from the will of the average American.

 If you believe in the power of data (ahem, the strength in numbers), join our community: